-This is the first instalment of our Safeguarding series, a collection of case studies showcasing the dedicated and indispensable work done by GOAL’s Protection projects.
+This is the first instalment of our Safeguarding series, a collection of case studies in which we showcase the dedicated and indispensable work done by GOAL’s Protection projects.
 GOAL strives to reduce the vulnerability of all those affected by conflict, climate change, instability and disasters while also maintaining their sense of dignity and wellbeing.

 Studies have shown that conflicts and natural disasters exacerbate gender inequalities, particularly against women and girls.
 The UN Global Humanitarian Overview 2020, released in December 2019, also says that humanitarian crises increase the risk of gender-based violence (GBV) against women.
 For this reason, GOAL strives to incorporate a gender focus into each of our Emergency Response programmes, ensuring that women and girls receive the aid they need to reduce their vulnerabilities in post-disaster contexts.